-Earthquake hits Tibet’s Shigatse: What we know so far
+Deadly earthquake hits Tibet’s Shigatse: What we know so far

 Rescue efforts are under way after the earthquake hits Tibet, with tremors felt as far as Nepal, India and Bhutan.